The Newbury Boston

 What it isn't

 Home to its own spa.
 But honestly?
 You won’t miss it.
-They’ve curated bountiful local experiences, including a private tour of the city’s best art collections with art consultant Karen De Temple.
+They’ve curated bountiful local experiences, such as a private tour of the Boston Public Garden, oyster shucking classes with East Boston Oysters, and private historical tours exploring the Brownstone Neighborhoods of Bostonas.

 What we think

 In a city that champions history so much it’s somewhat of a calling card, the locals fretted a bit that this beloved hotel was being revamped.
 They shouldn’t have.
 It’s pure perfection, in every sense of the phrase.
 Guest rooms now feel akin to plush residences, with their custom furniture (designed by Alexandra Champaulimaud, no less) and original illustrations by Veronica Lawlor.
-Each one is sumptuously outfitted with luxe amenities, including Frette robes and bed linens, Byredo bath products and espresso makers by Nespresso Vertuo.
+Each one is sumptuously outfitted with luxe amenities, including luxurious linens and robes, Byredo bath products and espresso makers by Nespresso Vertuo.
 Even a starter City View King is nothing less than ginormous, starting at 503 square feet, with a velvet window seat overlooking the cityscape.
-But to feel like you own the place, we recommend the aptly named Mansion suite, an expansive 1,644 square foot abode with a wood-burning fireplace; separate living room, dining room and butler’s pantry; and even a walk-in closet that dreams are made of.
-It all looks out over the Public Garden, a highly manicured patch of earth that’s considered the nation’s first public park—it opened in 1634.

-None other than Ken Fulk designed the fourth floor terrace restaurant Contessa, but it’s not (just) the interiors that are dropping your jaw here.
+None other than Ken Fulk designed the rooftop restaurant Contessa, but it’s not (just) the interiors that are dropping your jaw here.
 It’s the Northern Italian dishes, each one seemingly whipped up by an Italian nonna.
 Tonight: spicy lobster capellini and a black truffle pizza.
 Heaven.

 Restaurants & Bars